MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/functions/function-round.md

 **Int**( *Number* )<br>**Trunc**( *Number* )

 * *Number* - Required.
-The number to round to an integer (whole number without a decimal).
+The number to round to an integer.

 ## Examples